 - Spam protection / Sybil Attack resistance

-- Decentralized (no single point of failure / censorship resistance)
+- Decentralization (no single point of failure / censorship resistance)

 - Off the shelf solution, well maintained